lex-hue/Stock-Predictor-V4/README.md

 # Stock-Predictor-V4

-This is still in the Writin, please wait till the scrpts are tested and this is done
+This is still in the Writing, please wait till the scripts are tested and this is done

 ## 1a.
 Setup
 ```